Smallpox and mpox vaccines: Canadian Immunization Guide

 First- and second-generation vaccines

 Contraindications to Sma vaccines are only applicable if the variola (smallpox) virus has not been introduced into the environment.
-In an outbreak situation, if smallpox cases are occurring and a risk of infection exists for an individual, there are no absolute contraindications to immunization.
+If there are smallpox cases and a risk of infection exists, there are no absolute contraindications to immunization.

 The product monograph lists the following contraindications in a non-emergency setting.
 For people at higher risk of vaccinia complications, potential risks and benefits must be weighed, including VIG availability.
 SMV would be a better choice for these individuals, if available.